mario-deluna/php-glfw/README.md

 ### PHPGL - Textures

-PHP-GLFW support the loading of images / textures into buffers without requiring an additional extenion:
+PHP-GLFW supports the loading of images/textures into buffers without requiring an additional extension:

    * can load common image formats as `jpg`, `png`, `tga`, `bmp`, `gif`. _(gd or Imagick is not required)_
-   * can write images / textures back to disk.
+   * can write images/textures back to disk.
    * writes data into a `BufferInterface` object giving full access to the bitmap from userland.

 ### How are the bindings achieved?